TinyTapeout/tinytapeout_www/content/specs/analog/_index.md

 * i.e. as a customer you are using a total of **5** analog pins on the shuttle.

 This price is only for including the design in the shuttle, and does not include the cost of the ASIC, PCB, or shipping.

+For more information on pricing, check the [calculator](https://app.tinytapeout.com/calculator?tiles=2&pcbs=1).

 ---